-The revenue per access line per month provides a measure of the rates paid for telephone service absent the effects of a company's rate design.
-This composite information includes data for U S WEST Communications, GTE Minnesota, Sprint/United Telephone Company of Minnesota and Frontier Telephone Company of Minnesota.
+Definition: The revenue per access line per month provides a measure of the rates paid for telephone service absent the effects of a company's rate design.
+This composite information includes data for U S WEST Communications, GTE Minnesota, United Telephone Company of Minnesota, and Frontier Telephone Company of Minnesota.
 The Consumer Price Index (CPI) is a national index of the cost of living in urban areas of the United States.
 When compared with the change in monthly revenue, it provides a measure of the changes in costs for telephone service as compared with price changes for other services.

-The economic costs of operating a telephone company are largely affected by interest rates, operating costs, computer technology, infrastructure costs, various taxes and directives from the Minnesota Public Utilities Commission and the Federal Communications Commission.
+Rationale: The economic costs of operating a telephone company are largely affected by interest rates, operating costs, computer technology, infrastructure costs, and various taxes.
 This index provides an overview of the relationship between the costs of telephone service and other goods and services.
 In recent years, revenues paid by Minnesotans have declined while general inflation has been positive.

-Survey of Current Business (U.S. Department of Commerce), annual reports filed with the Department of Public Service.
+Data Source: Survey of Current Business (U.S. Department of Commerce), annual reports filed with the Department of Public Service.